violaberg/sloth-yoga-site/TESTING.md

 ### **Lighthouse**

 I was delighted with results.
-Performace was slightly lower on pages with images but my network sometimes can be very slow too.
+Performace was slightly lower on pages with images but my network sometimes can be very slow too so I wasn't surprised.
+I took some screenshots as results were close all the time.
 Here are screenshots from each page:

 * Home page: